Emergence of Exotic Spin Texture in Supramolecular Metal Complexes on a 2D Superconductor: Methods

 \textbf{XAS and XMCD measurements.} Circular and linear XAS measurements of the SMC on NbSe$_2$ were performed on the DEIMOS beamline \cite{Ohresser2014,Joly2014} at the SOLEIL synchrotron, France (proposals number 20210238 and 20220372).
 The sample was prepared \emph{in} situ by following the same procedure described above and characterized prior to the X-ray experiments using an Omicron VT-STM available at the beamline.
 The sample was transferred in UHV ($< 1 \times 10^{-9}$~mbar) from the preparation chamber to the XAS measurement stage without breaking the vacuum.
-The measurements were performed from 2~K to 50~K and at magnetic fields of up to 6.0~T. Circularly and linearly polarized light from the synchrotron source was directed on the sample with the photon beam parallel to the magnetic field either at normal or at grazing (60°) incidence.
+The measurements were performed using the V$^2$TI variable temperature insert (lowest temperature 1.8 K) in the temperature range between 2~K and 50~K. The accuracy of the temperature reading was verified by acquiring magnetization loops over an ensemble of paramagnetic neodymium atoms on the same NbSe$_2$ crystals used for our experiments.
+Fitting with a Brillouin function gives a discrepancy of 0.4 K from the reading of the temperature sensor.
+This discrepancy is in line with previous reports \cite{malavolti2018,serrano2022,poggini2024} and represent the largest uncertainty on the inferred values of Curie-Weiss temperature provided in the text.
+Magnetic fields of up to 6.0~T were applied parallel to the X-ray beam.
+Circularly and linearly polarized light from the synchrotron source was directed on the sample with the photon beam either at normal or at grazing (60°) incidence.
 The circular right (CR) and left (CL) photon polarizations are defined with respect to the photon beam direction while the linear horizontal (LH) and vertical (LV) photon polarizations are defined with respect to the sample surface.
 All signals have been acquired in total electron yield and normalized at the value of a mesh current placed upstream in the beam line to remove time and energy-related variation of the photon intensity.
 In addition, all spectra have been normalized to the related pre-edge intensity.
 Background spectra over the energy range of the Ni $L_{2,3}$ edges were acquired on a clean NbSe$_2$, normalized to the absorption at the related pre-edge energy, and subtracted from the spectra of sample covered with the SMC.
 To compare with theory, we normalize both experiment and simulated spectra from multiplet calculation to the integral of the corresponding total XAS.
 Magnetization loops were acquired by measuring the CR and CL signals at the energy corresponding to maximum absolute value of the XMCD as a function of the magnetic field and obtaining the resulting curve by subtracting CR-CL.
 The amplitude of the curve was normalized such that the value of $M$ at $T = 2$~K and $B=6$~T reflects the total magnetic moment obtained from sum rules in normal incidence, i.e. $m = m_S + m_L$.
 For the shown sample and assuming a $3d^8$ configuration, we find a spin magnetic moment $m_S = 1.32 \mu_B$, an orbital magnetic moment $m_L = 0.24~\mu_B$, and $m = 1.56~ \mu_B$.
 Curves measured at higher temperature have been rescaled keeping the ratio with the curve measured at $T = 2$~ K. The magnetic susceptibility has been estimated by fitting each magnetization loop with a Brillouin function and taking the slope of the fitted curve at $B = 0$~T.